 Is Regulation A+ an Initial Public Offering - IPO?

-This is not a traditional IPO.
-While you are allowed to use a Reg A+ offering to take your company public and list it on the NASDAQ or the NYSE, that is not a requirement, and it is not the path most companies will take because the reporting costs from being public on the big boards are very high.
-An advantage of using Regulation A+ to take your company public to the NASDAQ or NYSE is that you can set a zero minimum for the Reg A+ itself and then if you do not meet the minimum listing capital raise for the NASDAQ or NYSE you can still complete the raise and get the capital.
-Then the option to uplist exists for a later date.
+Reg A+ can be used for an IPO to the NYSE or NASDAQ and, starting in June of 2017 a significant number of companies (see the list here) have made their IPOs via Reg A+.
+While you are allowed to use a Reg A+ offering to take your company public and list it on the NASDAQ or the NYSE, that is not a requirement.
+One significant advantage of Reg A+ is that the SEC rules provide for the investors in the Reg A+ to be liquid immediately, with no lockup requirement.
+Another advantage of using Regulation A+ to take your company public to the NASDAQ or NYSE is that you can set a zero minimum for the Reg A+ itself and then if you do not meet the minimum listing capital raise or investor count for the NASDAQ or NYSE you can still complete the raise and bring in the capital.
+Then the option to up-list exists for a later date.

-Reg A+ shares are a new class of stock that can be bought and sold in the after-market by the general public through stock brokers.
+Reg A+ shares are stock (or other security) that can be bought and sold in the after-market by the general public through stock brokers.
 Since November 2015, any company that completes a Tier 2 (but not a Tier 1) Regulation A+ offering will be qualified for a public listing on the OTC Markets QB and can easily qualify for the QX marketplace.
-Listing fee is currently $2,500 for OTCQB, with a $10,000 annual renewal fee payable to OTC Markets.
+The listing fee is currently $2,500 for OTCQB, with a $10,000 annual renewal fee payable to OTC Markets.
 The OTCQB and OTCQX markets are operated by OTC Markets Group, not by NASDAQ.
 The Broker-Dealer must sponsor your company by filing a Form 211 with FINRA, a step that takes 4 to 8 weeks, which will normally be a simple request that will likely be accepted.

-After a company has completed a Regulation A+ offering, the reporting requirements are far simpler than after an IPO.
-And Reg A+ SPO(TM) offerings (up to $50 Million per company per year) are much smaller than conventional IPOs are.
-The average US IPO raises approx $300 million.
+After a company has completed a Regulation A+ offering, the reporting requirements are far simpler than after an S-1.
+And Reg A+ offerings (up to $50 Million per company per year) are much smaller than conventional IPOs tend to be.
+The average conventional S-1 IPO raises approx $300 million.